maplibre/maplibre-gl-js/developer-guides/globe.md

 by computing the AABB from a projection of the symbol's box' corners and box edge midpoints.
 This is an approximation, but works well in practice.

-## Transformations and unprojection
+## Transformations and unproject

-Most projection and unprojection functions from the transform interface are adapted for globe, with some caveats.
+Most projection and unproject functions from the transform interface are adapted for globe, with some caveats.
 The `setLocationAtPoint`function may sometimes not find a valid solution for the given parameters.